CodheadClub/AwesomeResources/Virtualisation.md

 In this short online course, there is a total of 40 hours of online videos from Part 1 to Part 75, taking you through the basics of VMware vSphere 7.0, from installation of the hypervisor (ESXi), creating Windows and Linux virtual machines, updating the ESXi hosts and installing and adding ESXi hosts to vCenter Server (the management server.)
 This course is split over 75 parts, in bit size chunks, hosted by Andrew Hancock.
 If you have any questions or issues, then please consider posting a question on [Experts Exchange](https://www.experts-exchange.com/).

+A reminder that VMware vSphere 7.0 is End of Life in October 2025.

 0. [Part 0: HOW TO: Behind the Scene at Hancock's VMware Half Hour](https://www.youtube.com/watch?v=zB1cy80MHZ0&t=139s)
 1. [Part 1: HOW TO: Install and Configure VMware vSphere Hypervisor 7.0 U2 (ESXi 7.0.2).](https://www.experts-exchange.com/videos/78972/HOW-TO-Install-and-Configure-VMware-vSphere-Hypervisor-7-0-U2-ESXi-7-0-2.html) - [Alternative Link on YouTube](https://youtu.be/sWetMeSi9lk)
 2. [Part 2: HOW TO: Connect to the VMware vSphere Hypervisor 7.0 U2 (ESXi 7.0.2) using the vSphere Host Client.](https://www.experts-exchange.com/videos/78992/HOW-TO-Connect-to-the-VMware-vSphere-Hypervisor-7-0U2-ESXi-7-0-2-using-the-vSphere-HTML5-Web-Host-Client-7-0.html) - [Alternative Link on YouTube](https://youtu.be/YGNwb8HNPnk)